-4/11
+4/10 and 4/17

 Albert and David Maysles's Gimme Shelter (screening) Seltzer, Wound Culture

-Weeks 15:
+Weeks 16:

-4/18

-Habermas and Derrida, Philosophy in a Time of Terror
+Habermas and Derrida, Philosophy in a Time of Terror Don Delillo, "In the Ruins of the Future" Required Texts:

-Required Texts:

 Sophocles I: Three Tragedies (Antigone), Second Edition, Ed. by David Grene and Richard Lattimore, trans. by David Grene (Chicago) or your own edition Joseph Conrad, Heart of Darkness (Bantam Classics) Adorno and Horkheimer, Dialectic of Enlightenment Hannah Arendt, Eichmann in Jerusalem: Report on the Banality of Evil Habermas and Derrida, Philosophy in a Time of Terror (Chicago) Class Requirements: